 Before I get to that, we have some catching up to do.
-The last couple of days I’ve been hanging out with my new friends and not spending as much time being a tourist.
+For the last couple of days, I’ve been hanging out with my new friends and not spending as much time being a tourist.

 I’m getting to know Nandine, Geoffrey’s girlfriend, now that we’ve visited a few times.
 She has an interesting background.
-Born in France, her mother was Italian and her father, Spanish.
+Born in France, her mother was Italian, and her father, Spanish.
 Her parents met in France after her father, who was from an aristocratic Spanish family, was exiled from Spain during the Franco regime.
 Nandine and I spent Wednesday driving to Nimes and back.
-She owns an apartment there with her son and she wanted me to see it.
-Plus, I wanted to go to Carrefour, the French “Walmart”, to buy a big suitcase.
+She owned an apartment there with her son and wanted me to see it.
+Plus, I wanted to go to Carrefour, the French “Walmart,” to buy a big suitcase.
 (Do you have to ask why?!)T

-The interesting thing about the eight hours Nandine and I spent together, riding in the car, shopping, and having lunch together like old friends is that she speaks very little English and I speak… no French.
+The exciting thing about the eight hours Nandine and I spent together, riding in the car, shopping, and having lunch together like old friends, is that she speaks very little English, and I say… no French.
 She recognizes English words if you write them down.
-Between sign language and scribbling words on placemats or scraps of paper, we got along famously, We certainly laughed a lot.
+We got along famously between sign language and scribbling words on placemats or scraps of paper.
+We indeed laughed a lot.

-When we stopped for lunch at a restaurant Nandeen knows, I was especially glad one of us knew French On the special menu for lunch, which I often order because it’s generally a nice meal at a good price, even Nandine was a bit surprised.
+When we stopped for lunch at a restaurant Nandeen knows, I was happy one of us knew French.
+On the special menu for lunch, which I often order because it’s generally a nice meal at a reasonable price, even Nandine was a bit surprised.
 Cheval is horse meat!
 Not for me!
 All I could think about was my horse-loving buddies!
-Later I learned it’s not cheval at all, it’s a hamburger with an egg — the egg’s on “horseback.”
+Later I learned it’s not cheval at all; it’s a hamburger with an egg — the egg’s on “horseback.”